271374667/filesizelib/docs/getting-started/quick-start.md

 # Quick Start

-This 5-minute tutorial will quickly introduce you to FileSizeLib's core features.
+This 5-minute tutorial will quickly introduce you to FileSizeLib's core features, including the latest enhancements.

 ## 🎯 Goals

 After completing this tutorial, you'll be able to:

-- [x] Create Storage objects
+- [x] Create Storage objects using multiple approaches
+- [x] Use the new FileSize alias and direct string initialization
+- [x] Access conversions via properties (storage.MB, storage.GiB, etc.)
+- [x] Use int() and float() magic methods for byte operations
+- [x] Understand the differences between .value, int(), and float()
 - [x] Perform basic arithmetic operations
 - [x] Use convenient conversion methods
 - [x] Parse string-formatted storage sizes